 There are several subscription plans you can choose from, each with unique features, and its advantages and disadvantages.

-In this complete guide, I’ll guide you through the whole process of buying Lightroom – from choosing the right Lightroom plan to purchasing it, and, in the end, to installing it.
+In this complete guide, I’ll guide you through the whole process of buying Lightroom.
+From choosing the right Lightroom plan to purchasing it.

 With each offer below you get a 7-day free trial.